cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+	- The number of object is different (higher objects counted than actual create in "main"). because the operator created new additional object in the process. so

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+	- the result of r7 is the same but the result of r3 is different.
+The numbers of objects that have been also created. because ...

+	  : in case#1 [r3=4/3], the r7 object come from creating the new Fraction object base on the object r3 that goes throught parameter constructor (so in this case#1 it has more object created) and not directly equal to r3 object.
+Causes both cases to go on different process and given different output result.
+	  : in case#2 [r3=1/3], the r7 object is directly equal to the value of r3 without creating the new Fraction object. so this case have fewer object created.

 ## Expected Output: